-13 Tips for a More Peaceful Home will help you strategize on creating an environment that leaves you rejuvenated and happy.
+13 Tips for a More Peaceful Home Environment will help you strategize on creating a calm environment that leaves you rejuvenated and happy.

 I recently moved into a peaceful home that was totally loved by the previous owner.
 She and her husband had the cottage built 30 years ago and raised their family in it.

-Lots of love went into that home, and you can still feel the happy energy that surrounds the walls.
+Lots of love went into that serene environment, and you can still feel the happy energy that surrounds the walls.

 Every person I see in my neighborhood comments how lucky I was to get Miss Martha’s house.
 “She loved that house so much,” they would all say.
 Indeed, she did.